protocol/CryptoNetLab/open_problems/Better_Vector_Commitments.md

 State the requirements and lower bounds for achieving such properties.

 - Arguments of Knowledge of Subvector Function Evaluation:
-We can construct a functional version of AoK.
+We can construct a SVC together with a functional version of AoK.
 This enables one to prove knowledge of a computation on the values in a subvector: one can create two vector commitments C to m and C′ to a subvector m' of m together with a short proof that y is the result of applying f(m') computation to the subvector m' committed in C′.
-Depending of the nature of this function, the difficulty of constructing such SVC can vary.
 Some key requirements for such a scheme are:
     - pre-processing for proving the opening can be linear in the size of m'
     - public parameters (opening keys) size is ideally sub-linear in size of vector m